AusSRC/SoFiAX/docs/index.md

 #### sofia.par

 The `sofia.par` file allows the user to customise the run of `sofia`.
 This file is required even if `sofia_execute=0` as the location of output files is contained in this parameter file.
-This codebase is maintained by the WALLABY science team, and the relavant links are:
+The relavant links are:

 * [Repository](https://github.com/SoFiA-Admin/SoFiA-2)
 * [Official wiki](https://github.com/SoFiA-Admin/SoFiA-2/wiki)